 The Company's segments are strategic businesses that are managed separately because each one develops, manufactures and markets distinct products and services.
 Segment disclosures are on a performance basis consistent with internal management reporting.
 The Company evaluates performance of its business segments and allocates resources to them primarily based upon operating income, which represents revenues reduced by product costs and operating expenses.
 Beginning with its first quarter fiscal year 2018, the Company changed its management reporting approach so that certain general and administrative costs, which were previously allocated to the segments, are now excluded from the segments' operating expenses.
-The Medical and Life Sciences segments' operating income in the three months ended December 31, 2016 included allocated general corporate costs of \$41 million and \$26 million, respectively.
-No such allocation was made in the three months ended December 31, 2017.
+The Medical and Life Sciences segments' operating income for the three months ended March 31, 2017 included allocated general corporate costs of \$40 million and \$29 million, respectively.
+The Medical and Life Sciences segments' operating income for the six months ended March 31, 2017.